Doing business in the US through an LLC – UK tax pitfalls

 UK companies and resident individuals conducting business in the US often do so through a US limited liability company (LLC).
 But there are uncertainties for UK taxpayers.
-Jonathon Collins and Tom Golding explain.
+Tom Golding explains.

 An LLC is a common business form in the US and does provide some benefits.
 But mismatches can arise between US and UK tax treatments.
 There can also be tax inefficiencies when UK residents hold an LLC as an investment.